iii-org/deploy-devops/README.md

 # Step 10.
 Deploy Redmine on kubernetes cluster
 > <code> ~/deploy-devops/bin/iiidevops_install_apps.pl </code>
-> After the deployment is complete, you should be able to see the URL information of these services as shown below.
+> After the deployment is complete, you should wait 2 to 5 minutes to access the URL of the service as shown below.
 >
 > * Redmine  - http://10.20.0.72:32748/